 Damp areas may also give bergenia problems with snails or slugs.
 Fungal leaf spot is a common affliction of bergenia plants in damp, soggy sites.
-Symptoms of fungal leaf spot of bergenia include water-soaked lesions, wilting and discoloration of foliage.
-To prevent fungal leaf spot, plant bergenia is well-draining soil, do not over crowd shade beds so air can easily flow around plants and water plants at the root zone, not from above.
+Symptoms of fungal leaf spot of bergenia include water-soaked lesions, wilting, and discoloration of foliage.
+To prevent fungal leaf spot, plant bergenia in well-draining soil, do not overcrowd shade beds so air can easily flow around plants, and water plants at the root zone, not from above.

 Other Bergenia Pests and Disease